Accused.Scot Logo

 Law Logo

-Appeals by David Daley and Andrew D Keir
+Appeals: David Daley and Andrew D Keir

 As is set out in more detail in the link below, it is the position of the interveners that the protections afforded by sections 274 and 275 of the Criminal Procedure (Scotland) Act 1995 (the ‘statutory protections’) have come to be misapplied, or indeed not applied at all.